 Politics was indeed an important driver for image manipulation throughout the years, as witnessed by many fake pictures created to serve leaders of democracies and tyrannies.
 We have photos of the Italian dictator, Benito Mussolini, proudly sitting on a horse that was held by an ostler (the latter promptly erased), photos of Joseph Stalin where some subjects were removed after they fell in disgrace, and so on.
 All these pictures were “fake”, in the sense that they were not an accurate representation of what they purported to show.

 In the last couple of years, we have witnessed a revolution in the manipulation of images: “deepfakes”.
+Dealing with deepfakes has become an important challenge to address.
 A deepfake is a fake image or video generated with the aid of a deep artificial neural network.
 It may involve changing a person’s face with someone else’s face (so-called “face-swaps”), changing what a subject is saying (“lip-sync” fakes), or even changing the words and movements of someone’s head so that they are like a puppet, or guided actor (“re-enactment”).
 But how is this achieved?
 What are these “deep artificial neural Networks”?
 How can we fight deepfakes?

 In this article, published in the Evidence Technology Magazine, we’ll try to address these questions and bring some order to all of this.